-18. Defined benefit pension obligations
+18. Defined benefit pension scheme

-The College's employees belong to two principal pension plans: the Teachers' Pension Scheme England and Wales (TPS) for academic and related staff; and the Devon and Somerset Local Government Pension Scheme (LGPS) for non-teaching staff, which is managed by Peninsular Pensions.
-Both are multi-employer defined-benefit plans.
+The College's employees belong to two principal pension plans: the Teachers' Pension Scheme England and Wales (TPS) for academic and related staff; and the Devon and Somerset Local Government Pension Scheme (LGPS) for non-teaching staff.
+Both are multi-employer defined-benefit pension schemes.